-(iii) When a Consumer is using the Platform to deliver their Consumer Data to Customer in connection with a product or service and that relationship between Customer and that Consumer with respect to that product or service ends (e.g., the Consumer terminates its receipt of a Customer product or service), Customer will promptly either revoke the affected Connections in the Platform or will request that Argyle revoke those Connections.
+(iii) When a Consumer is using the Platform to deliver their Consumer Data to Customer in connection with a product or service and that relationship between Customer and that Consumer with respect to that product or service ends (e.g., the Consumer abandons a loan application with Customer), Customer will promptly either revoke the affected Connections in the Platform or will request that Argyle revoke those Connections.

 b.
 Product/Service Terms.